 The knowledge gained from this research will potentially deepen and more fully explain intersections between masculinities, healthy life practices and physical bodies.
 In addition, this research has implications for educators, teachers, school curricula developers and health professionals concerned with how masculinities intersect in the field of health and education.
 Finally, this research has the potential to better explain the negotiation of social and cultural practices of masculinity that underscore messages among students about gender identities, body image and health.

 KEY WORDS: health, masculinities, education, obesity, body image

+KENDELLEN, KELSEY

-KENDELLEN, KELSEY University of Ottawa M. Camiré Fellowship 2015
+University of Ottawa M. Camiré Fellowship 2015

-Examining the Process of Life Skills Transfer from Sport to Life
+A Grounded Theory of the Process of Life Skills Transfer and Application